 Refer to the Basic Life Support (BLS) Provider Handbook, also Presented by the Save a Life Initiative, for a more comprehensive review of the BLS Survey.
 This handbook specifically covers ACLS algorithms and only briefly describes BLS.
 All ACLS providers are presumed capable of performing BLS correctly.
 While this handbook covers BLS basics, it is essential that ACLS providers be proficient in BLS first.

-While ACLS providers should always be mindful of timeliness, it is important to provide the intervention that most appropriately fits the needs of the individual.
-Proper utilization of ACLS requires rapid and accurate assessment of the individual's condition.
+Refer to the Basic Life Support (BLS) Provider Handbook, also Presented by the Save a Life Initiative, for a more comprehensive review of the BLS Survey.
+This handbook specifically servere ACLS relation of ACLS requires rapid and accurate assessment of the individual's condition.
 This not only applies to the provider's initial assessment of an individual in distress, but also to the reassessment throughout the course of treatment with ACLS.